bufbuild/protovalidate-cc/cmake/README.md

 > protovalidate-cc before other libraries, the copy of re2, Protocol Buffers or
 > Abseil that it loads may influence other CMake dependencies.
 Likewise, if you
 > load protovalidate-cc *after* other libraries, it may pick up Protocol Buffers
-> or Abseil from external dependencies.
+> or Abseil from other dependencies.
 For more predictable behavior, you can
-> grab those external dependencies directly first, before including libraries
+> grab those dependencies directly first, before including libraries that
-> that require them.
+> require them.

 ### Example